How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 Regularization images remain important for SDXL training.
 The model's power makes overfitting a real risk without regularization.
 Use 30-100 regularization images of your subject's class (people, objects, styles) at 1024x1024 resolution in a folder like 1_person or 1_art.

 Bucketing handles various aspect ratios automatically, but SDXL benefits from training data that matches your intended use cases.
 If you'll generate 9:16 vertical images, include vertical training images.
-If you focus on landscape 16:9, prioritize landscape training images.
+If you focus on space 16:9, prioritize space training images.

 Preprocessing considerations include ensuring adequate lighting and detail in source images.
 SDXL can generate fine details, so training images should show the details you want the LoRA to learn.
 Blurry or low-quality training images waste SDXL's capabilities.